|Disclosure: Ads and affiliate links help us run this site and show you the products we find helpful. You may find them in this post content.|

 I have created a worksheet to help you find your niche.

-What you don’t want to do is to spend days on and trying to find the perfect topic.
+What you don’t want to do is to spend forever trying to find the perfect topic.
 The important thing is to take action and get started.
-There’s for you to grow afterward.
+There will always be room for you to grow.

 I do this by researching on social media.
-I check content on YouTube and book reviews on Amazon to see what questions people want to be answered.
+I check content on YouTube and book reviews on Amazon to see what questions people have.

 Social media is a research playground.
 I also look at comments across forums and posts because questions are content.